DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

 ### Deduplication - APIv2 parameters

-- `skip_duplicates`: if true, duplicates are not inserted at all
 - `close_old_findings` : if true, findings that are not
     duplicates and that were in the previous scan of the same type (example ZAP) for the same engagement (or product in case of